 - Have someone bring an additional laptop computer to the class and act as a moderator.
-This is optional for a Webex meeting, but required for Zoom.
-There are many features to a Webex or Zoom meeting that are not available on the touch panel, like the Chat window, attendee list, Raise Hands, mute/unmute participant mics, etc. Having a laptop computer logged into the meeting gives access to these features.
-This is not necessary for Webex, as all the basic features of Remote Learning are available on the touch panel, but this moderator laptop can enhance the experience.
+This is optional for Webex and Teams meetings, but required for Zoom.
+There are many features to a meeting that are not available on the touch panel, like the Chat window, attendee list, Raise Hands, mute/unmute participant mics, etc. Having a laptop computer logged into the meeting gives access to these features.
+This is not necessary for Webex and Teams, as all the basic features of Remote Learning are available on the touch panel, but this moderator laptop can enhance the experience.

 - Do NOT connect this moderator computer to the AV system!
 If connected to the AV system, the meeting audio from the moderator’s computer will be fed back into the AV system, creating a very irritating echo.
 If you must connect the moderator computer to the AV system, mute the computer’s audio output to prevent the echo.